 After lunch yesterday, Esperando caught ‘the grunge’ and fell ill.
 This morning he was feeling not 100%, but in the way of men went off on his dive anyway.
 Turns out the first two dives were good, but Esperando was too ill to make the last one.

 We have been eating at El Caballero.
 The meals are simple but tasty and the young waiter makes a truly great Margarita.
-Tonite we took the steak we had planned to bbq, but lacking the means for doing so they prepared it for us.
-Medium rare turned out to be pretty much well done, but still it was tasty.
+Tonite we took the steak we had planned to bbq, but lacking the means for

 The daytime temperature has been about 95F (although we think it topped 100F today) and since the generator is down we have no air conditioning.
 Other than living in the warm waters of the Sea of Cortez, taking a shower every couple of hours is the only way to cool down for a few minutes.
 Fortunately there is a fairly steady breeze after about 10 am (I say that as I sit here dripping prespiration in the shade).
 Our bedroom has a ceiling fan directly over the bed—and mosquito netting.
 I have already sacrificed a good portion of my ankles and legs for mosquito nourishment—they must be Aztec mosquitoes as they are quite a bloodthirsty lot.
 At night all the stars in the heavens and the Milky Way light up the night sky and are visible from our fine balcony location.
 We started out saying this place is way too remote, we could visit here, but we could never live here, but now we have added Diane Varney’s lovely home to the list of places we would buy to retire to—but just for 4 months every year—and not in hot August.